 Real estate attorney Leo B. Siegel discusses ways to divide real property for joint owners.
 The legal process is known as a California Partition Action.
+If a partition lawsuit is filed with the court, the sale is subject to an auction in the courtroom and can be overbid.

 The question has arisen as to what happens when someone inherits property, or two people inherit property and one of them wants to sell it to be cashed out but the other one doesn’t want to do that and wants to either rent it out or continue living in it if they were living in it before.